Two dimensional integral representations via branches of the Bruhat-Tits tree: Absolutely irreducible representations

-In this section we present two examples that illustrate how branches, and their corresponding representations are computed.
+Next, we present two examples that illustrate how branches, and their corresponding representations, are computed.

-\begin{ex} Consider the representation $\phi:D_4\rightarrow\mathrm{GL}_2(\mathbb{Q}\big(\sqrt{-5})\big)$, where $D_4$ is the dihedral group of order $8$ with the presentation $\langle a,b| a^4=b^2=e, bab=a^{-1}\rangle$, where
+\begin{ex} Consider the representation $\psi:D_4\rightarrow\mathrm{GL}_2(\mathbb{Q} \big(\sqrt{-5})\big)$, where $D_4$ is the dihedral group of order $8$ with the presentation $\langle a,b| a^4=b^2=e, bab=a^{-1}\rangle$, where

-Note that the maximal orders containing $\phi(a)$ appear in Example \ref{e89} above.
-Since $\phi(b)$ has eigenvalues $1$ and $-1$, it is contained in the maximal orders corresponding to the vertices at distance $\nu_{\mathbf{2}_1}\big(1-(-1)\big)=2$ of the path connecting the fixed point $1$ and $-1$ of the Moebius transformation $\mu(z)=\frac1z$.
+Note that the maximal orders containing $\psi(a)$ appear in Example \ref{e89} above.
+For the sake of simplicity, we keep the normalization in that example.
+Since $\psi(b)$ has eigenvalues $1$ and $-1$, it is contained in the maximal orders corresponding to the vertices at distance $\nu_{\mathbf{2}_1}\big(1-(-1)\big)=1$ of the path connecting the fixed point $1$ and $-1$ of the Moebius transformation $\mu(z)=\frac1z$.
+Note, however, that this is twice the valuation of a uniformizer.

-Now Figure \ref{oneballs} shows that precisely four of the ten vertices containing $\phi(a)$ contain also $\phi(b)$.
+Now Figure \ref{oneballs} shows that precisely four of the ten vertices containing $\psi(a)$ contain also $\psi(b)$.
 Since the white vertex fails to correspond to an order isomorphic to $\mathbb{M}_2(\mathbb{Z}[\sqrt{-5}])$, this vertex provides no representations.
 Each of the remaining three vertices contributes with two representations, making a total of six.
-Two of them can be obtained, as before, as a conjugate of $\phi$ by a matrix $\mathtt{t}_a=\sbmattrix a210$ for $a\in\{1,\sqrt{-5}\}$, namely:
+Two of them can be obtained, as before, as a conjugate of $\psi$ by a matrix $\mathtt{t}_a=\sbmattrix a210$ for $a\in\{1,\sqrt{-5}\}$, namely: